MetaDocencia/SitioWeb/content/en/authors/melissa/_index.md

 ---
 **Experience and Track Record**

 Melissa Black brings valuable research experience in connectivity, technology and society in Latin America.
-In her role as Impact Measurement Coordinator, she leads the evaluation and measurement of the impact of MetaDocencia's initiatives.
-Additionally, she represents MetaDocencia in the Catalyst project, strengthening the presence and participation in collaborative initiatives.
+In her role as Project Coordinator, she currently leads the Open Science 101 "Exploration Mission", a study group on the NASA-TOPS content from a local perspective.

-Also, Melissa contributes as:
+Melissa also contributes as:
-- Co-leader of the Turing Way Portuguese translation team.
+- Co-lead of the Turing Way translation team.
-- Expert in the development of the NASA TOPS Open Science 101 curriculum.
+- NASA TOPS Open Science 101 Subject Matter Expert.
-- Mentoring and participation as a mentor in OLS and Outreachy.
+- Former mentor and mentee in OLS and Outreachy.
-- Certified instructor by The Carpentries.
+- Certified Carpentries instructor.
 - Software Sustainability Institute Fellow (2023 cohort, SSI/OLS fellow).

-In our "Manzanita 2023 Internal Gala Awards" that vindicate the enormous value of the contributions of each person on the team, Meli has won the All Terrain Award, since she speaks several languages perfectly, represents us masterfully in external communities, elevates discussions and always invites us to think outside the box.
+In our "2023 Manzanita Internal Gala Awards" that shows the great value brought by each person to the team, Meli has won the All-Terrain Award, since she can speak several languages perfectly, represents us masterfully in external communities, elevates discussions, and always invites us to think outside the box.